Cynosure-null/EVEterm/README.md

 # EVEterm
 A basic application to display information such as skills or your wallet in Unix terminals.
-Currently it only views/displays the skillque.